yetichain/yeti-docs/docs/proof-of-victory.md

 And decreasing the delay by a malicious node will play a minimal role in the overall propagation time of the block since most Keepers working according to the rules will still delay it.

 {% hint style="info" %}
-While testing Elysium to prevent the harm that can still be caused by malicious nodes accelerating blocks, we will experiment with synchronizing the delay.
+While testing YETI to prevent the harm that can still be caused by malicious nodes accelerating blocks, we will experiment with synchronizing the delay.
 Roughly speaking, if the first notification was received 500ms ago, the block passed through 3 nodes after that, and the delay should be 200ms, then it is evident that the current Keeper should delay the block an additional 100ms.
 {% endhint %}

 #### 4. Block, which several Keepers have already chosen, acquires the candidate status